sijirama/a-tiny-compiler/README.md

 # Blazon

-### Blazon is simply a site where different people can share stories, it was originally meant to be a site for sharing tetimoies for my church but got reinvented.
+### Blazon is a site where different people can share stories, it was originally meant to be a site for sharing testimonies for my church but got reinvented.
+#### It is also my first full stack project.

 <img src="render/blazondashboard.png" alt="dashboard">
 <img src="render/blazonpublicstories.png" alt="public">